zama-ai/concrete-ml/docs/developer-guide/external_libraries.md

 While Brevitas provides many types of quantization, for Concrete-ML, a custom _"mixed integer"_ quantization applies.
 This _"mixed integer"_ quantization is much simpler than the _"integer only"_ mode of Brevitas.
 The _"mixed integer"_ network design is defined as:

 - all weights and activations of convolutional, linear and pooling layers must be quantized (e.g. using Brevitas layers, `QuantConv2D`, `QuantAvgPool2D`, `QuantLinear`)
-- PyTorch floating point versions of univariate functions can be used.
+- PyTorch floating-point versions of univariate functions can be used.
 E.g. `torch.relu`, `nn.BatchNormalization2D`, `torch.max` (encrypted vs. constant), `torch.add`, `torch.exp`.
 See the [PyTorch supported layers page](../deep-learning/torch_support.md) for a full list.

 The _"mixed integer"_ mode used in Concrete-ML neural networks is based on the [_"integer only"_ Brevitas quantization](https://github.com/Xilinx/brevitas#low-precision-integer-only-lenet) that makes both weights and activations representable as integers during training.
 However, through the use of lookup tables in Concrete-ML, floating point univariate PyTorch functions are supported.